Alexander Technique and Other Somatic Practices working with Parkinson's Disease BASIC TRAINING

 In French

-After studying with these recordings, you will meet for an additional 4 hours with the instructor live via Zoom so that all participants have the opportunity to share their own perspectives and insights, have a chance to ask the instructor any questions after having absorbed the training information, and learn more about how to support people living with Parkinson’s and their families in your area.
+After beginning by using these recordings, you will follow up your training by meeting for an additional 3 hours with the instructor live via Zoom so that all participants have the opportunity to share their own perspectives and insights, have a chance to ask the instructor any questions after having absorbed the training information, and learn more about how to support people living with Parkinson’s and their families in your community.

 Did you know that: